-Competitive analysis: Tell investors why you are better and can succeed against long odds.
+Detail why you are better and can succeed against long odds.

-- " What are the key success factors and metrics as defined by users and purchasers? - >> How do you compare against others?
+- " What are the key success factors and metrics as defined by users and purchasers? - " How do you compare against others?
 A table format is preferable when doing so. - " Express your competitive advantages clearly and concisely. - " Pictures, diagrams and prototypes are worth a thousand words each.